MicrosoftDocs/architecture-center/docs/framework/cost/overview.md

 # Overview of the cost optimization pillar

-The cost optimization pillar provides principles for balancing business objectives with budget justification to create a cost-effective workload while avoiding capital-intensive solutions.
+The cost optimization pillar provides principles for balancing business goals with budget justification to create a cost-effective workload while avoiding capital-intensive solutions.
 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.

 To assess your workload using the tenets found in the Microsoft Azure Well-Architected Framework, see the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).